 When I turned seven, I decided that I would be a far more interesting person if I learned to play the piano.
 Fortunately, it wasn’t hard to convince my parents to let me give it a try.
-My mother showed her support by immediately signing me up for lessons with the church organist, while my father showed his by buying me the absolute cheapest piano he could find East of the Mississippi: an upright monstrosity that looked and sounded like an aging boxer who’d been hit in the head one too many times.
+My mother showed her support by immediately signing me up for lessons with the church organist, while my father showed his by buying me the absolute cheapest piano he could find East of the Mississippi: an upright monstrosity that looked and sounded like an ageing boxer who’d been hit in the head one too many times.
 I think he paid $17 for it.

 Surprising to everyone, I really took to it; and when my mother was told I had “some talent,” my parents bought me a shiny new piano, which I sat at for the next 11 years, working my way through Bach, Chopin and thousands of hours of Hanon and Czerny exercises.
 Over time, I came to respect the structure of classical piano and appreciate the musical foundation and skills it gave me.
-Despite that respect and appreciation however, I always felt an urge to play “out of the box” and stretch myself musically.
+Despite that respect and appreciation, however, I always felt an urge to play “out of the box” and stretch myself musically.
 I just never had the confidence or the knowledge to do so.

 Last summer, I finally took the plunge and started taking jazz piano lessons under the tutelage of Bob Murphy: a Jedi master of both music and life.
 Studying jazz piano has been a sometimes-frustrating experience, as I learn what feels like a whole new musical language.
 But it’s also been liberating as I become increasingly confident with stepping beyond the framework of my classical training to follow my musical intuition, even if doing so is, at times, incredibly messy.